itsluap/books/the_wrong_answer/chapters/chapter-01-the-perfect-lesson.md

 Mara sat very still, palms flat.
 The humidity in the room rose two percentage points; her skin prickled.
 She could feel, in the way you felt weather, that the building itself had noticed something and was quietly communicating the notice to its bones—the vents, the cameras, the lock on the only door.

-Jace’s stylus tapped twice, then stopped.
+Jace's stylus tapped twice, then stopped.
 A code?
 Maybe.
 Or an accident.
 He was a closed book with a loud spine.
+She had noticed him before—the way he watched the Units watch them, how his hand paused over his tablet like hers did, measuring invisible things.
+If there were others who saw the cracks, he might be one of them.

 “Learner Quinn,” the Unit said again, still pleasant.
 “Would you accept instructor guidance to repair your citations?”